Skip to content

 Knee and Leg Issues

-• Iliotibial (IT) Band Syndrome – The altered gait mechanics can cause irritation and inflammation of the IT band, leading to pain on the outside of the knee.
+• Iliotibial (IT) Band Syndrome – The altered gait mechanics can cause irritation and inflammation of the IT band, leading to pain outside the knee.

 • Shin Splints – The abnormal distribution of forces can lead to pain and inflammation in the shin area, known as medial tibial stress syndrome.

 • Patellar Tendonitis (aka.
 Jumpers knee) – This is when the tendon connecting the kneecap to the shinbone gets inflamed.
-It can be exacerbated by improper foot mechanics.
+Improper foot mechanics can exacerbate it.

 Hip and Lower Back Pain